johncai117/Meta-Fine-Tuning/README.md

     Unzip the file and place it in the main directory of the project

-5. Run the various experiments in this paper for 5-shot, 20-shot and 50-shot
+5. Run the main experiments in this paper for 5-shot, 20-shot and 50-shot

     • *5-shot*